 If you do this I promise you are on your way to building strong leadership skills.

 I’d love to hear and potentially feature you on a blog post based on the Pareto Analysis you complete.

 Do you live in an imaginary world where there is no give-and-take and you can have everything you want?

-Don’t worry, sometimes I live in that place too, but my wife (gently) reminds me to come back to reality!
+Don’t worry, sometimes I live in that place too!

 Chapter 4 Notes